Estipona Putt-Putt Classic Rules and Stuff

 All players on your team must remain with the team for the entire course, or the entire team will forfeit.
 Exceptions include beer runs and potty breaks — which we realize are directly correlated.

-A team can be no smaller than four players and no larger than six players.
+A team can be no larger than four players.

 At the end of the putting — when all y'all have successfully completed all 18 happy holes —you'll add up the total number from the LOWEST SCORE ONLY (the circled, underlined, highlighted, asterisked or somehow identified number).
 This is your team total, and that's the number you'll give to your cheery Estipona Group representative at the conclusion of your game.